Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 How Do I Take Sumatriptan Tablets?

-Only take Sumatriptan once your migraine headache begins, do not use it during the early warning signs (aura) before the pain starts.
+Understanding when to take Sumatriptan is vital to its success.
+You should only swallow your tablet once the actual migraine headache pain begins; do not use it during the early warning signs (the aura) before the pain starts.

 How to Take It: